 If you’re comfortable and confident driving throughout North America, you should have no trouble on the Canary Islands.
 It’s essential, however, that you or your partner be confident and capable behind the wheel of a manual-shift car.

-In 2020, approximate rental costs will be $350 for 3-door car, $390 for 5-door car.
-Once you send us your Scout Fee deposit, we’ll email you the details (dates, pick-up time, drop-off time) for your rental-car reservations on each island.
+Once you commit to the trip, we’ll email you the details (dates, pick-up time, drop-off time) for your rental-car reservations on each island.

 We've rented from CICAR (Canary Islands Car, www. cicar.com) on five of the Canaries' principal islands.
 Their agents have always been friendly, helpful and efficient.
 And CICAR’s rates are all-inclusive.
 Their rentals include full insurance (comprehensive, vehicle theft, third-party liability, USD $4 million total coverage) with zero deductible, unlimited mileage, and all taxes.
 They don’t charge you for having a second driver on the contract.
 And they don’t penalize you for changing your reservation.
 If two couples want to share one vehicle, CICAR offers an Opal Zafira that, from personal experience, we can assure you has adequate room for four adults plus all their luggage.

 Other rental-car companies serve the Canary Islands, but we have no experience with them, thus cannot recommend them.
 Plus, CICAR gave us no reason to consider switching.
 Our impression is that the other companies are smaller, less pervasive, and offer less generous and transparent contracts.

 We require you to buy emergency hospital and medical insurance to cover you while you’re in the Canary Islands.
 Should an insurance company ask if you’ll be climbing or mountaineering while you’re there, you can honestly say “no.”